The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Physical and Modeling Implications Considering Low-Order Polynomial Models for DM

-In this section, we discuss the implications of replacing Model A (DMX) with Model B (linear trend) both on understanding the ISM and then with respect to GW sensitivity.
+In this section, we discuss the implications of replacing Model A (DMX) with Model B (linear trend) and Model C (quadratic trend) both on understanding the ISM and then with respect to GW sensitivity.
 We end with a discussion of the implications for DM modeling more broadly.
+As discussed previously, we will focus more on the linear trend but include some discussion of a potential quadratic trend.